disneystreaming/weaver-test/docs/tagging.md

 title: Tagging
 ---

-Weaver brings some default tags as `ignore` or `cancel` to disable the tests temporally.
+Weaver provides some constructs to dynamically tag tests as `ignored` or `cancelled` :

 ```scala mdoc
 import cats.effect._